Cardinal Vaughan Memorial School

 Key Stage 3

-Geography is taught in ability sets from First Form to Second Form (Years 7-8).
-The programme of study is based on the requirements of the National Curriculum and a range of up-to-date resources are used.
+The programme of study for KS3 Geography is based on the requirements of the National Curriculum and a range of up-to-date and topical resources are used.
 Pupils are taught fundamental geographical skills, techniques and vocabulary.
 These skills are applied studying a range of topics spanning the physical, human and environmental branches of the discipline.
+In First form, pupils cover Map Skills, Weather and Climate, Russia, Rives and Coasts topics.
+In Second form, pupils study Development, Tectonics, Population Change, Climate Change, Asia and the Middle East.

 GCSE Geography